cassegfault/ts-quickstore/readme.md

 > npm run test
 > npm run build
 ```
-Compiled JS will output to `dist/` with source maps.
+Compiled JS will output to `dist/` with source maps, though this library is best incorporated with typescript projects to maintain type support.
 Feel free to make changes and submit a PR!